 After giving birth, endorphins and oxytocin levels rise, which can help to promote maternal-infant bonding and reduce stress.
 Meanwhile, after delivering the placenta, estrogen and progesterone levels will decrease and these imbalances may contribute to “baby blues” or postpartum depression.
 The “baby blues” are common, and symptoms include mood swings, crying spells, and anxiety.
 The baby blues usually go away on their own within a few days or weeks.

-Postpartum depression or PPD is common, as 1 in 8 women will experience symptoms.
+Postpartum depression or PPD is common: 1 in 8 women will experience symptoms, and anxiety/depression rates are particularly high for transgender individuals, as well.
 Birthing parents can experience intense feelings of sadness, anxiety or despair that prevent them from doing daily tasks.
 PPD symptoms can be severe and can last weeks after giving birth.
 If you are experiencing any of these symptoms, it is important to speak to your healthcare provider.
 They can help you to determine if you have postpartum depression or another mood disorder.
 They can also provide you with support and treatment options.

 In addition to these hormonal changes, you may also be struggling with pain as your body heals from delivery, whether vaginal or c-section.
 You are also likely sleep deprived, which can impact your physical health, as well.
 Speak with your doctor if you are experiencing prolonged pain, or pain that prevents you from taking on normal tasks, to discuss resources for pain management and relief.